allenai/allennlp-guide/chapters/part2/common-architectures.md

 <exercise id="1" title="Summarizing sequences">

 Taking a sequence of tokens and summarizing it to a fixed-size vector is one of the most fundamental operations done on natural language inputs.
 AllenNLP provides an abstraction called `Seq2VecEncoder` for this, which is a class of architectures that take a sequence of vectors and summarize it to a single vector of fixed size.
+It abstracts any operation that takes a tensor of shape `(batch_size, sequence_length, embedding_dim)` and produces another of shape `(batch_size, encoding_dim)`.
 This includes a wide range of models, from something very simple (a bag-of-embedding model which simply sums up the input embeddings) to something more complicated (a pooling layer of BERT).
 See the following diagram for an illustration:

 <img src="/part2/common-architectures/seq2vec.svg" alt="Seq2Vec encoder" />